 - JUVENILE OFFENSES

-MY GOAL: It is important that you seek consultation from an experienced criminal attorney early on in the process for many reasons.
+MY GOAL: It is important that you seek consultation from an experienced Fort Lauderdale Criminal Attorney early on in the process for many reasons.
 One of the most important being, the State Attorney’s Office, not the arresting police agency, will have discretion as to what charges may be filed against you.
-This early representation by a skilled Ft.
-Lauderdale criminal attorney may have the benefit of having your charges dropped completely or having the charges reduced to a lesser offense.
+This early representation by a skilled Fort Lauderdale Criminal Lawyer may have the benefit of having your charges dropped completely or having the charges reduced to a lesser offense.

 EXPERIENCE: I have been practicing law in the criminal justice field for the past 20 years.
 A former Broward State Attorney and Public Defender and as a Ft.
 Lauderdale Criminal Defense Attorney for the past 15 years, my practice is devoted to defending individuals accused of a criminal offense.
 A criminal offense is a serious matter with the potential of having a devastating impact on your reputation and livelihood.
 My experience as both a for former prosecutor and public defender and now bolstered by 15 years as criminal defense lawyer in Fort Lauderdale has equipped me with the skill and knowledge to assert the "very best" defense in your case with mind set of having your case dismissed and your reputation restored.